ddmitov/elephant-harness/README.md

   This object property requires ``requestMethod`` to be set.

 * **inputDataHarvester:**
-  ``inputDataHarvester`` is a function that can harvest input data from an HTML form or any other data source and supply it as its return value.
+  This is a function that can harvest input data from an HTML form or any other data source and supply it as its return value.
 If ``inputData`` is defined, ``inputDataHarvester`` will not be used, but if ``inputData`` is not defined and ``inputDataHarvester`` is available, it will be used as an input data source.

-  elephant-harness does not depend on [jQuery](https://jquery.com/), but it can be used for easy acquisition of form data:
+  elephant-harness does not depend on [jQuery](https://jquery.com/), but it can be used for easy acquisition of HTML form data:

   ```javascript
   phpScriptObject.inputDataHarvester = function() {